 - 1. The Parent should request a conference with the current teacher to discuss concerns and to seek a resolution. - 2.
 If the above is not successful, the parent should request a conference with the teacher and a school administrator to seek resolution. - 3.
 If the above does not resolve the issues/concerns, the parent may submit to the school Principal a letter detailing their continued concerns and the specific remedy sought. - 4.
 The Principal will approve or deny the schedule change request within two (2) weeks of receiving the request and this decision will be provided to the parent in writing. - 5.
 Parents who wish to appeal this decision may appeal to the grade level director at the district level.

 4.201 Required Program of Study

-Public School Student Progression; Reporting Requirements; Required Program of Study
+Public School Student Progression; Reporting Requirements; Required Program of Study policies facilitate such proficiency; and that each student and his or her parent be informed of that student's academic progress.

 A. Intent -